Wire Rope Working Load Limit Calculator

 Calculate breaking strength, working load limit, and minimum sheave/drum diameter for wire rope per ASME B30.5 and Wire Rope Users Manual

 Free wire rope WLL calculator for riggers, crane operators, and safety professionals.
-Enter the rope diameter, construction (6×19, 6×37, 6×7, or 8×19), core type (fiber core or IWRC), and grade (IPS, EIPS, EEIPS) to calculate the nominal breaking strength, working load limit at the selected design factor, and minimum recommended sheave and drum diameters.
-Uses a base breaking strength table for 6×19 IPS FC construction with multipliers for other constructions, grades, and core types.
+Enter the rope diameter, construction (6×19, 6×37, 6×7, or 8×19), core type (fiber core or IWRC), and grade (IPS, EIPS, EEIPS) to check the nominal breaking strength, working load limit at a common screening design factor, and minimum sheave and drum diameter prompts.
+Uses a base nominal breaking strength table for 6×19 IPS FC construction with approximate multipliers for other constructions, grades, and core types - not per-diameter catalog rows.
 Covers diameters from 1/4" through 1-1/2".
-Shows the D/d ratio (sheave diameter to rope diameter) for proper sheave and drum sizing.
+Sheave and drum prompts use common application-based D/d screening ratios; always verify against the manufacturer table and the governing standard for the exact rope.

 Calculate sling tension for multi-leg hitches